empireofryan/hello-world/README.md

 # hello-world
-One small step for man, one giant leap for man-machine kind
+One small step for man, one giant leap for man-machine kind.